Without comfortable tennis shoes, you can’t make an impact on the tennis court.

 We found the Adizero Ubersonic shoes to be a ride of pure, soothing, performance.
 We assembled a diverse group of testers with drastically different foot types to test out the shoe’s claimed fitness promise.
 And the results were surprising!

-RECOMMEDED: BEST TENNIS SHOES FOR PLANTAR FASCIITIS
+RECOMMENDED: BEST TENNIS SHOES FOR PLANTAR FASCIITIS

 The Adizero Ubersonic shoes fit each tester almost like a custom-tailored sock.
 Their inner cotton pouch would wound itself around the feet while the upper’s yarn-woven structure hugged the skin.
 The tongue was supportive and soft whereas the upper was stretchy and flexible.